dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 Dgraph enterprise features are enabled by default in a new cluster for 30 days.
 After the trial period of thirty days, the cluster must obtain a license from Dgraph to continue using the enterprise features released in the proprietary code.

-If you have a [License](https://dgraph.io/docs/enterprise-features/license/), you can supply the license key to the Zero server with:
+If you have a [License](https://dgraph.io/docs/enterprise-features/license/), you can supply the license key to the Dgraph Zero leader node with:

 ```bash
 dgraph zero --enterprise_license=PATH_TO_LICENSE_KEY